-Vattenfall has defined a strategy with the purpose to Power Climate Smarter Living and enable fossil free living within one generation.
+Vattenfall has defined a strategy with the purpose to enable the fossil freedom that drives society forward.
 The business strategy is further described on the web page https://group.vattenfall.com/who-we-are/about-us/our-goals-and-strategy.

 A prerequisite for the successful implementation of Vattenfall's business strategy and safeguarding of its long-term interests, including its sustainability, is that Vattenfall is able to recruit and retain qualified personnel.
 To this end, it is necessary that Vattenfall offers competitive remuneration.
-These guidelines enable Vattenfall to offer the senior executives a competitive as well as moderate total remuneration.
+These guidelines enable Vattenfall to offer the senior executives a competitive total remuneration.